DDEP Summer Bridge FAQs

 All classes will be virtual using Clark Atlanta University’s Canvas platform.

 You have to make an overall grade of 70 or better in each of the classes to earn full credit for each class.

 |Friday||10:00 – 12:00pm||“Being an Engineer” (visiting an engineer company)|

-A fellowship will cover the cost of tuition and fees for 10 credit hours for the 2020-2021 academic year if you are accepted into the program.
+Absolutely free.
+A fellowship will cover the cost of tuition and fees for 11 credit hours if accepted into the program.